Government in exile of the Commonwealth of the Philippines: The government in exile

-President Quezon sent a lengthy letter to President Roosevelt on October 17, 1943, emphasizing that, "Japanese infasion has destroyed all semblance of constitutional government and its institutions in the Philippines and it seems to me that legally I should remain in office until I am returned by the might and power of the United States to the constitutional and lawful seat of my government...
+President Quezon sent a lengthy letter to President Roosevelt on October 17, 1943, emphasizing that, "Japanese invasion has destroyed all semblance of constitutional government and its institutions in the Philippines and it seems to me that legally I should remain in office until I am returned by the might and power of the United States to the constitutional and lawful seat of my government...
 The power and authority to determine who is the head of government in exile in Washington rests exclusively with the President of the United States."
 In light of noncompliance with Article VII Section 2 of the Commonwealth constitution, Quezon was willing to submit the question of the legality of his status as President to the U.S. Congress.
 Vice President Osmeña initially demurred, but later agreed and, on November 12, 1943, the U.S. Congress passed Joint Resolution 95 authorizing the Philippine President and Vice President to "continue in their respective offices until the President of the United States shall proclaim that constitutional processes and normal functions of government shall have been restored to the Philippine Islands."
 The resolution was signed into law by President Roosevelt, ending the issue of presidential succession in the Philippine Commonwealth.

 President Quezon suffered from tuberculosis and spent his last years in hospitals or tuberculosis resorts.
 For a month early in 1944, he stayed at Anne Hathaway Cottage on the grounds of Grove Park Inn in Asheville, North Carolina, which was home to the government in exile at the time.

-He died on August 1, 1944 in Saranac Lake, New York.
+He died on August 1, 1944, in Saranac Lake, New York.
 Vice President Osmeña became president of the Commonwealth upon Quezon's death.
 He was sworn in by Associate Justice Robert Jackson in Washington, D.C.
 He returned to the Philippines the same year with U.S. military liberation forces.